-Living with eczema isn’t great, but having to avoid yummy cakes and biscuits because of it makes things doubly unfair.
-But it doesn’t have to be that way: here is one of our family favourites, a diary and egg free muffin recipe made with apple sauce.
+Living with eczema isn’t great, but having to avoid yummy cakes and biscuits because it makes things doubly unfair.
+But it doesn’t have to be that way: here is one of our family favourites, a diary and egg-free muffin recipe made with apple sauce.
 And the best bit?
 Apple contains anti-inflammatory pectin so they are good for eczema.

 125g hard margarine

 1tsp allspice or mixed spice (or your favourite spice)

 - Soften the margarine either by microwaving it f0r 20-30 seconds or by getting it out of the fridge 30 minutes before you need it.

 - In a large bowl, cream the margarine and sugar together then push the mixture to one side of the bowl.

 - Empty the jar of apple sauce into the empty side of the bowl*, add the bicarb to the applesauce and give it a stir.
 At this point, the applesauce mix will bubble and froth, which our kids love watching.